Wolf359Stella/RetroJoystick/examples/Classic/README.md

 # Classic Joystick

-This example can used to connec the following controllers:
+This example can used to connect the following controllers:

 <table border="5" align="center" style="width:100%">
     <tr>